wilsonte-umich/umich-labs-template/README.md

 Explore and edit all of the files within your new repo.
 They create the contents of your web page (the programming underlying the web site is provided by the umich-labs theme).
+Briefly:
+- the '_data' folder carries lists of people, publications, etc.
+- the 'assets/images' folder is where you should put images
+- the 'content' folder is where you write expanded pages for individual projects, posts, etc.
+- the 'pages' folder is where you create the constant content for different page types

 Because of the straightforward file structure, we encourage you to do most editing of your website in the